DimChris0/myKlara/README.md

 Now we also can do an 'ls' or 'dir' on any given path, if the repository_control exists as well as MD5 of all files under a certain given path.

+The two folders in this repo can and must override the standard folder created by the installation of the Klara project in order for the updates to take place.
+Move with caution pay heed for any misconfiguration that may result in not working properly.
+Read the docs carefully and adjust the configs even of my file to cover your needs.